-By Mark Anderson.
-Last Updated 12th March 2021.
+By Megan Stanley.
+Last Updated 27th January 2023.
 Welcome to our guide, which asks the question, “could I be sacked if I claim for an accident at work?”
 An accident at work is an unfortunate, unforeseen, and at times, costly experience.
 If you were involved in an accident at work that was caused by a breach of the duty of care owed to you by your employer, then you are permitted by law to pursue a claim against your employer without running the risk of losing your job.

 If you were sacked after an accident at work, this could be deemed as unfair dismissal, and you could have grounds to make a separate claim under employment law.
 Throughout this guide, we shall provide those affected by such situations with relevant and useful information.
 If at any point when reading this guide you have a question, you can contact a member of our team.
 Our knowledgeable team of advisers can offer free legal advice of no-obligation and are more than happy to speak with you.
 Call the number at the top of this page.